 Forensic nursing may be a relatively young field in Canada but it has become one of the fastest growing disciplines of nursing.
 Forensic nurses bridge the gap between law and medicine by providing compassionate care to victims of violence and abuse while gathering evidence to support law enforcement.
 As an early leader in shaping forensic nursing education in Canada, BCIT is committed to providing training and expertise that ensures strict forensic standards are met for quality patient care.

 In its latest effort to foster high standards of training within the field of forensic nursing, BCIT Forensic Health Sciences has received accreditation from the International Association of Forensic Nurses (IAFN) for two courses as having met the training content of the IAFN Sexual Assault Nurse Examiners (SANE) Education Guidelines.
-This accreditation recognizes BCIT as Canada’s only IAFN-approved provider of SANE.
+This accreditation recognizes BCIT as Canada’s first IAFN-approved provider of SANE.

 “This official recognition by the IAFN, an accredited approver by the American Nurses Credentialing Centers Commission on accreditation is a huge achievement and ensures learners that the courses –Forensic Nurse Examiner Core Education – Adult and Pediatric Sexual Violence Examiner – meet eligibility requirements for attendees to sit for Sexual Assault Nurse Examiner-Adult/Adolescent(SANE-A) and the Sexual Assault Nurse Examiner-Pediatric (SANE-P) board certification exams.
 Nurses who complete this education will obtain standardized, evidence-based practice to make sure they achieve quality outcomes for patients,” said Colin Harris, Program Coordinator for BCIT Forensic Health Sciences and board-certified Advanced Forensic Nurse.